 Vanuatu Country Report

 Vanuatu maintains good relations with its neighbours.
 Rivalries within the police force continue to undermine its effectiveness but are unlikely to threaten state stability.
-There is a low risk of tribal violence.
+There is a small risk of tribal violence.

-Strikes and protests in the capital Port Vila centred on tribal, labour, and land disputes are the key sources of instability.
+Strikes and protests in the capital Port Vila centred on tribal, labour, and land disputes are the key sources of unrest.
 Government offices and Chinese-owned businesses are likely targets.

 Vaccinations required to enter the country